 Our main financial risks are those related to large capital project spending, or income streams which support them, income from recycling sales and the rate of recycling and the cost of planning appeals.
+Approximately $\pounds$ 100m of the 2018/19 - 2020/21 Capital Programme is made up of spend on very large projects.

 The Annual Governance Statement provides details about how the Council manages risk.
 The Council, when it sets the budget, reviews the major risks and the level of reserves that could be used to meet any costs.
-However, for both the General Fund and the HRA, the general balances are not, as part of the medium term policy, used to fund future costs.
+The Council agreed in December 2017 to increase its target minimum General Fund level to £1.9m and to keep this under review in recognition of the current risk environment, including commercial activity, and less uniform interest rates and inflation expectations, and the time since the last review.

-The impact on the Council of the vote in June 2016 to leave the European Union is not yet clear.
-The Council has no European Union funding.
+In terms of the UK leaving the EU the Council has no European Union funding.
 However, we would be affected by general changes to the economy including via the pension fund, and investment returns.
-This is kept under review by the Council's management team.
+This is kept under review by the Council's management team together with labour market issues for the Council and contractors and any changes to the market for the Council procuring major contractors.
 We also review the risks of any of the counter parties we lend to as a part of our Treasury Management Strategy.
 This is to take account of any possible adverse movements in credit ratings.

-At the time of writing plans to change from 2020 the amount of Business Rates retained locally, as part of them being returned fully within Local government are not expected to progress quickly if at all.
+At the time of writing plans to change from 2020 the amount of Business Rates retained locally, as part of them being returned fully within Local government are not expected to progress quickly.
+The Council is monitoring the outcomes of the Government's related Fair Funding Review which will most likely change the distribution of Business Rates collected.

-Summary of the Council's Financial Performance in 2016/17
+Summary of the Council's Financial Performance in 2017/18